 Martin Edwards’ eighteen novels include the Lake District Mysteries and the Harry Devlin series.
 The Coffin Trail was shortlisted for the Theakston’s Prize for Crime Novel of the Year, while All the Lonely People was nominated for the John Creasey Memorial Dagger for best first crime novel.
 His genre study The Golden Age of Murder has won the Edgar, Agatha, H.R.F.
 Keating and Macavity awards.
 He has edited thirty crime anthologies, has won the CWA Short Story Dagger, the CWA Margery Allingham Prize, and the Red Herring award, and is series consultant for the British Library’s series of Crime Classics.

 In 2015, he was elected eighth President of the Detection Club, and he is currently also Chair of the Crime Writers’ Association.

-Dolores Gordon-Smith is the author of the Jack Haldean series set in 1920’s England, the latest of which is After The Exhibition, a Great War spy thriller, Frankie’s Letter, and a column in Writing Magazine.
-She has been a teacher, a civil servant and a shaker-out of Christmas puddings in a jam factory.
+Dolores Gordon-Smith is the author of the Jack Haldean mystery series set in 1920s England, the latest of which is The Chessman, published by Severn House; a WW1 spy/mystery series, Frankie’s Letter and The Price of Silence, a 1920s stand-alone, Serpent’s Eye and How To Write a Classic Murder Mystery.
+Married with five daughters and various dogs and cats, Dolores has been a teacher, a civil servant and a shaker-out of Christmas puddings in a jam factory.